imagej/imagej.github.io/pages/Maven_-_Frequently_Asked_Questions.md

 # What's this: *Property 'imagej.app.directory' or 'scijava.app.directory' unset; Skipping copy-jars*

-This is part of the {% include github org='imagej' repo='imagej-maven-plugin' label='imagej-maven-plugin' %} (enabled for you by pom-scijava).
-For pom-scijava\>=24.0.0, imagej-maven-plugin was replaced by {% include github org='scijava' repo='scijava-maven-plugin' label='scijava-maven-plugin' %}.
+This is part of the {% include github org='imagej ' repo='imagej-maven-plugin ' label='imagej-maven-plugin ' %} (enabled for you by pom-scijava).
+For pom-scijava\>=24.0.0, imagej-maven-plugin was replaced by {% include github org='scijava ' repo='scijava-maven-plugin ' label='scijava-maven-plugin ' %}.
 As you suspected, it copies your plugin's *.jar* file together with its dependencies to your ImageJ jars or plugins folder.
 To do so, you have to provide the path to your ImageJ.app (or Fiji.app) as an additional argument to Maven:

 ``` bash